 Intrinsic Medicine and Phoenix Biotech Acquisition Corp.
 Mutually Agree to Terminate Business Combination Agreement

-/EIN News/ -- SEATTLE, Dec.
+SEATTLE, Dec.
 06, 2022 (GLOBE NEWSWIRE) -- Intrinsic Medicine, Inc. (Intrinsic), a therapeutics company leveraging human milk biology to transform Gut-Brain Axis (GBA) and inflammatory disorders, and Phoenix Biotech Acquisition Corp.
-(NASDAQ:PBAX) (PBAX), a special purpose acquisition company sponsored by Phoenix Biotech Sponsor, LLC and formed for the purpose of acquiring or merging with one or more businesses, today announced the mutual termination of their previously announced business combination agreement due to current market conditions.
+PBAX (PBAX), a special purpose acquisition company sponsored by Phoenix Biotech Sponsor, LLC and formed for the purpose of acquiring or merging with one or more businesses, today announced the mutual termination of their previously announced business combination agreement due to current market conditions.

 "Intrinsic was encouraged by the positive feedback from prospective investors regarding the attractiveness of our novel and capital-efficient approach to developing transformative new therapeutics.
 We remain focused on advancing these important potential drugs and are grateful to PBAX's team of experienced life-sciences investment veterans for recognizing the fundamental value of our platform and pipeline," said Alexander Martinez, CEO of Intrinsic.